zeroluck/docs/sources/index.md

 [TOC]
 # Gluu Server Administration Docs
-Gluu Server is a free open source access management suite of software primarily written in java.
+Gluu Server is a free open source identity provider (IDP) and access management suite of software primarily written in java.
 The Gluu Server combines best-of-breed open source identity and access management software with easy deployment and administration, and is engineered to support robust enterprise requirements for uptime and availability.

+Primarily, the Gluu Server is used to achieve the following solutions:
+- Outbound and Inbound Single Sign-On (SSO)
+- Centralized authentication and authorization
+- Customer, partner, and employee authentication
+- Web & API access management
+- Strong authentication
+- Identity Federation

 The code is open source, and available on [Github](github.com/GluuFederation/).